What Seasonings Contain Gluten? Expert Guide for Celiac Safety

 Spices in jars

-• Worcestershire sauce – Often contains barley malt vinegar.
+• Worcestershire sauce – Typically contains barley malt vinegar (a gluten source).

-• Teriyaki sauce – Sometimes includes wheat-based ingredients.
+• Teriyaki sauce – Often made with wheat-based soy sauce.

-• Herb blends – Some mixes include wheat flour as a binding agent.
+• Pre-mixed herb blends – Some include wheat flour as a binding agent.

 Gluten-free label